 Table tennis table

-The standard size of a ping pong table is 9' long by 5' wide and 2.5' high.
-This is the correct size of a competition playing surface.
+The standard size of a ping pong table is 9′ long by 5′ wide and 2.5′ high.
+This is the correct size for a competition-playing surface.
 The rectangular playing surface should have two equal sides divided by a net in the middle.
-For a doubles match, each side should be divided into two equal half-courts separated by a white line.
+Each side should be divided into two equal half-courts for a doubles match and separated by a white line.

 Interestingly, the ping pong rules state that a ping pong table can be made of any material but a high-quality table tennis table is typically made of high-density fiberboard.

 For your net assembly, it includes the net, suspension for the net, net post and clamp on each side.
-The top of the net should be 15.25 cm above the surface of the table, while the bottom of the net should be as near as possible to the playing surface.
+The top of the net should be 15.25 cm above the table’s surface, while the bottom of the net should be as near as possible to the playing surface.

 Table tennis ball